soos-io/kb-docs/CSA/GitHubActions.md

 <img src="../assets/img/SOOS-Icon.png" alt="SOOS" width="128" height="128">
 <img src="../assets/img/github-action.png" alt="Github Action" width="128" height="128">
 </div>
-In this article we will add the SOOS Container Security Analysis (CSA) GitHub Action to a GitHub Workflow and scan a GitHub repository.
+In this article, we will add the SOOS Container Security Analysis (CSA) GitHub Action to a GitHub Workflow and scan a GitHub repository.

 ## Prerequisites
 - You need to have a [SOOS account.](https://app.soos.io/register)